phisn/algebraic-server-reconciliation/docs/main.typ

   logo_sub_content_text: none,

   logo_tuda: image("logos/tuda_logo.svg"),
-  accentcolor: "9c",
+  accentcolor: "2d",

   abstract: [
     Real-time networked multiplayer games must maintain a consistent game state across clients despite network latency.
 The predominant solution, client-side prediction with rollback reconciliation, provides responsiveness by speculatively simulating player actions and then correcting mispredictions by re-simulating from authoritative server states.
 This approach, while effective, imposes significant computational overhead that scales linearly (O(n)) with the number of frames requiring re-simulation.

     This thesis introduces algebraic server reconciliation, a novel method that eliminates this re-simulation overhead.
-By representing state changes as elements of an Abelian group, our method enables the direct algebraic correction of predicted states through a single mathematical operation, reducing computational complexity to constant time (O(1)) per reconciliation event.
-We provide a formal framework for constructing suitable Abelian groups for Entity Component System (ECS) architectures and prove the method's convergence.
+By representing state changes as elements of an abelian group, our method enables the direct algebraic correction of predicted states through a single mathematical operation, reducing computational complexity to constant time (O(1)) per reconciliation event.
+We provide a formal framework for constructing suitable abelian groups for Entity Component System (ECS) architectures and prove the method's convergence.

     Experimental evaluation demonstrates that algebraic reconciliation achieves synchronization quality comparable to rollback for position-based movement.
 While the method exhibits characteristic overcorrection artifacts during complex physics interactions that violate its underlying assumptions, performance analysis confirms the elimination of re-simulation overhead.
 Our work adapts concepts from Conflict-Free Replicated Data Types (CRDTs) to client-server game architectures, offering a computationally efficient alternative for genres such as MOBAs, RTS games, and large-scale battle royales where its mathematical assumptions align with gameplay mechanics.
   ],

-  bib: bibliography("refs.bib", full: true),
+  bib: bibliography("refs.bib", full: true, style: "ieee.csl"),

   // Set the margins of the content pages.
   // The title page is not affected by this.